Portfolio

 New School, Master Class with Brody and Lambert: The Lifecycle of a Book 2017

-New York Language Center, one day: Going Beyond the Classroom 2017
+New York Language Center: Going Beyond the Classroom 2017

 New School, Master Class with Andrea Pinkney: Writing Cross-Culturally 2017